 One specific anecdote shared in a forum was particularly interesting to me.
 One user shared that they were stung by wasps a lot more before going vegan:

 “Wasps used to really harass me […] in hot weather they tended to go straight for the back of my knees.
 Not fun […] Except no wasp has hung around the back of my knees for about five years.
-The only thing I changed around that time: my diet.” (source)
+The only thing I changed around that time: my diet.” (*link removed)

 Again, this is just anecdotal evidence—not a strong form of evidence.
 But it’s interesting to consider another reason animals could be attracted to you or not: Your sweat!